hashicorp/nomad-driver-podman/README.md

 pause task, named *pod* via a prestart/sidecar [hook](https://www.nomadproject.io/docs/job-specification/lifecycle).

 Next, the main workload, *server* is started and joins the network namespace by using the `network_mode = "task:pod"` stanza.
-Finally, nomad starts the poststart/sidecar *exporter* which also joins the network.
+Finally, Nomad starts the poststart/sidecar *exporter* which also joins the network.

 Note that all ports must be defined on the *pod* level.

-### 2 Task setup, shared nomad network namespace
+### 2 Task setup, shared Nomad network namespace

 See `examples/jobs/nats_group.nomad`

 This example is very different.
-Both *server* and *exporter* join a network namespace which is created and managed by nomad itself.
+Both *server* and *exporter* join a network namespace which is created and managed by Nomad itself.
 See [nomad network stanza](https://www.nomadproject.io/docs/job-specification/network) to get started with this generic approach.

 ## Rootless on ubuntu